Smithfield in Isle of Wight County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Forts and Castles • War, US Civil.
 A significant historical month for this entry is May 1862.

 Location.
 37° 6.646′ N, 76° 39.677′ W. Marker is in Smithfield, Virginia , in Isle of Wight County.
-Marker can be reached from the intersection of Talcott Terrace and Lawnes Neck Drive, on the right when traveling east.
+It can be reached from the intersection of Talcott Terrace and Lawnes Neck Drive, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 15080 Talcott Ter, Smithfield VA 23430, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fifth Battalion Virginia Infantry (within shouting distance of this marker); Fort Huger (within shouting distance of this marker); Welcome to Fort Huger (within shouting distance of this marker); a different marker also named Fort Huger (within shouting distance of this marker); Bridge (about 300 feet away, measured in a direct line); Fort Entrance & Defense (approx. 0.2 miles away); The Fort (approx. 0.2 miles away); Hot Shot Furnace & Shell House (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Fifth Battalion Virginia Infantry (within shouting distance of this marker); Fort Huger (within shouting distance of this marker); Welcome to Fort Huger (within shouting distance of this marker); a different marker also named Fort Huger (within shouting distance of this marker); Bridge (about 300 feet away, measured in a direct line); Fort Entrance & Defense (approx. 0.2 miles away); The Fort (approx. 0.2 miles away); Hot Shot Furnace & Shell House (approx. 0.2 miles away).
 Touch for a list and map of all markers in Smithfield.

 Also see . . .
 Fort Huger.
 Isle of Wight County Museum (Submitted on April 6, 2024.)